This tasty mushroom Alfredo recipe is an easy 15-minute dinner idea with an irresistibly creamy and smooth sauce and sautéed mushrooms.

 Storage

-Refrigerator: mushroom alfredo pasta doesn't store well because it gets sticky and pasty, so we recommend trying to avoid leftovers.
+Make ahead: Mushroom Alfredo pasta doesn’t store well because it gets sticky and pasty, so we don’t recommend making it in advance.

-If you have some leftovers, let them cool down completely at room temperature, then store them in an airtight container in the fridge for up to 24 hours.
-Then, reheat on a pan with a dash of water or milk.
+Refrigerator: If you have leftovers, let them cool down completely at room temperature, then store them in an airtight container in the fridge for up to 24 hours.

 Tips